publiqnet/documentation/main.md

 #### PUBLIQ Distributed Storage
 [Storage node](https://github.com/publiqnet/publiq.pp/wiki/1.6-Storage-node "wiki") wiki page describes how to run a storage node for testnet.

 This is the same publiqd executable configured in a special way to copy files to its own storage, and be a storage server.
-It is the Channel layers duty to collect storage nodes' activity information and to redirect file requests to storage nodes.
+It is the `Channel layer's` duty to analyze storage nodes' activity information and to redirect file requests to storage nodes.

 #### PUBLIQ Channel
 [Channel node](https://github.com/publiqnet/publiq.pp/wiki/1.7-Channel-setup "wiki") wiki page of [publiq.pp](https://github.com/publiqnet/publiq.pp "publiq.pp") repository describes details how to configure PUBLIQ Channel core components with `publiqd` executable.